mit-ll/CEP/hdl_cores/dsp/README.md

 # CEP-DSP: Core blocks

 The core DSP blocks (DFT/IDFT/IIR/FIR) were generated using the free online hardware generators provided by the [Spiral Project](http://www.spiral.net/).

-Due to licensing restrictions, we cannot include the generated files for the DSP blocks.
-To include these cores in the SoC, you must regenerate the cores and add the source files to the CEP file structure as described:
+Due to licensing restrictions, the generated DFT and IDFT cores cannot be directly included within the CEP repository.
+Thus, following generation using the following parameters, the results should be placed in <CEP ROOT>/generated_dsp_code

 ## Generator Websites
 * DFT/iDFT: [Spiral Project DFT Gen](http://www.spiral.net/hardware/dftgen.html)